casangi/casadocs/docs/tasks/task_sdimaging.rst

    In each pixel in the grid (e.g., in RAD-Dec space), the gridding process searches through the data for measurements taken within some cutoff radius (specified by *convsupport*).
-Depending on their distance from the grid coordinate, the observation is weighted according to the kernel type and added together in each pixel.
+Depending on their distance from the grid coordinate, the observation is weighted according to the *gridfunction* and added together in each pixel.
 Sum of the weight is produced as the weight image.
 The weight image has same dimensions that image has.